How Overthinking Is Keeping You Fat

 That's it.
 That's the big secret we've all been searching for.
 Bummer right?
 I know, I thought the magic pill was out there too.
 I searched for that shit for over a decade.
 I wanted so badly to find a treasure chest with an instant and painless cure.
 Somewhere there just had to be a quick fix to this, right?
 It wasn't until I pulled my head out of my ass and accepted the ugly truth that I was then able to start making some real progress.

-All of these companies that are spitting out weight loss programs and workout programs feed off of the fact that we're all searching for the fat cure.
-They all claim to have found the best way to lose weight, that their particular program or pill or shake is the answer.
+There are so many drug companies that are spitting out weight loss pills and supplements.
+They feed off of the fact that we're all searching for the fat cure.
+They all claim to have found the best way to lose weight, that their particular pill or shake is the answer.
 They know that we've all been searching for this magic formula.
 So they sell it to us... and we beg them to take our money.
-But really, all of the programs just build off of the same simple rules.
-One program might include colorful portion containers or another might have you step on a balance board, but no one is better than the other.
-They are ALL built from the very same basics.

 The truth is you need to change the way you eat, forever.
 The truth is you need to give your body the daily movement that it so desperately needs and wants, forever.
 The truth is you need to put your damn phone down, turn off the lights, and get more sleep each night, forever.

 Is this easy?
 Of course it isn't.
 Far from it.
 I've maintained my 120 pound weight loss for 7 years now and I still struggle with my food addiction, like a lot.
 I still get into lazy ruts where I don't workout and I still have a bad habit of staying up late sometimes.
+I have bouts where I gain some weight and then have to get back on track.
+We’re all human.
 But one of the greatest gifts I received after completing my weight loss journey was a new set of healthy skills.
 A whole new lifestyle that I can fall back on, one that has healthy and productive ways for me to deal with obstacles.

 My old life was filled with unhealthy ways to deal with my problems.
 The first thing I ran to when I was upset was food.
 That was natural for me.
 Now I have a new way of dealing with my struggles, a whole new tool chest to dig through when I need help.
 That is the true beauty of a journey.
 We emerge from it with the confidence to face whatever comes our way and the knowledge and power that we need to keep kicking ass.

 Do I still have difficult times?
-Hell yes.
+HELL TO THE YES.
 I get knocked on my ass just like anyone else.
 But now I'm equipped to deal with my problems in a much healthier way because I learned some new tricks.
 Do I still sometimes want to eat a pan of brownies because I'm super stressed out?
 Yes I do... but I don't.
 Why?
 Because I have enough experience under my belt now to pick a better way.

 The journey never truly ends.
 The weight loss part of it does, but your journey has many chapters.
 You have to keep on trying to improve and grow.
 You have to keep reminding yourself that you are worth being taken care of.
 Your body, mind, and soul deserve your attention.
 They deserve kindness.
 There is no better way to love and care for yourself than to live a mindful and healthy life.